 with $\displaystyle {\cal C} \equiv \int \! {\cal D} \pi_{1\eta} {\cal D} \pi_{2\eta} \exp \Big[ i \int \! d^{3}x \, \blue{d\rho} \, \gamma \, g^{\eta\eta} \big( (\pi_{1\eta})^2+(\pi_{2\eta})^2 \big) \Big]. $ Performing the path-integral of $\pi_{1\eta}$ and $\pi_{2\eta}$ formally, we think that ${\cal C}$ become some factor.
 We ignore ${\cal C}$ in what follows.
 As a result, with some straight forward calculation, we can write $Z$ in the following form,

 where $G \equiv \p_\eta^2+ \gamma^{-1}g^{ij}\p_i(\gamma\p_j)+m^2-g^{\eta\eta}\mu^2$.

-Let us now rewrite the real and imaginary parts of the field into a convenient expression for the analysis of the Bose-Einstein condensation.
-As we have written in the introduction, the Bose-Einstein condensation can be considered as the situation that all particles get to be the least energy state.
-The least energy state can be considered as the zero-mode of the field in our model, and the situation that all the particles are in the least energy state can be considered as the condensation of the zero-mode.
-Hence, a convenient expression for the analysis of the Bose-Einstein condensation in our analysis is the one in which the zero-mode is separated as
+Now, let us rewrite the real and imaginary parts of the field into a convenient expression for the analysis of the Bose-Einstein condensation (BEC).
+As we have written in Sec.\ref{vnrver}, the BEC can be considered as the situation that all particles get into the least energy state.
+The least energy state can be considered as the zero-mode of the field, and the situation that all the particles are in the least energy state can be considered as the condensation of the zero-mode.
+Thus, a convenient expression for the analysis of the BEC in our analysis is the one in which the zero-mode is separated as

-where $\alpha$ plays the role of the expectation value of the condensation of the zero-mode, $\theta$ is a phase in the zero-mode and $\hat{\phi}_1$, and $\hat{\phi}_2$ are the non-zero modes.
+where $\alpha$ represents the value of the zero-mode's condensation, $\theta$ is a phase in the zero-mode, and $\hat{\phi}_1$, and $\hat{\phi}_2$ are the non-zero modes.
 Depending on just before or after the condensation starts, $\alpha$ behaves as follows:

 At this time, $\phi_1 G \,\phi_1$ and $\phi_2 G \,\phi_2$ can be written as